sirspudd/sirspudd.github.io/pages/about.md

 My name is [Donald Carr](https://github.com/sirspudd/cv/raw/master/carbon/donald-carr-cv.pdf), I operate a software consultancy company based in San Francisco, specializing in:

-* Qt
+* Qt/QML
-* (Embedded) Linux
+* All things (Embedded) Linux

+I am equally comfortable writing Qt apps, doing board bring up/integration and/or tailoring Qt to a particular SOC/hardware solution.
 If you want to ship an independent Linux appliance/device, I am a useful man to talk to.
 Available for short/long term contract.